The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 \subsection{Trigger}

-The trigger constitutes the final step in the data processing.
+The trigger constitutes the final step in the data filtering.
 Normally, L2 hits are input to this step.
 An event is triggered when a cluster of L2 hits is found which complies with predefined criteria.
 For each event, all telescope data within a time window around the trigger are recorded.
 This is referred to as the ``snapshot''.
 The snapshot ranges from some extra time before the first hit to some extra time after the last hit in the cluster.
 To include all data that could be causally related to the event, the extra time $\Delta T$ covers the largest diameter of the detector $D$.

 where $c$ corresponds to the velocity of light in vacuum and $n$ to the ratio thereof and the group velocity of light.
 The latter depends on the wavelength of light and is around $1.35$.
-For ORCA and ARCA, the extra time is typically set to $2.5~\mathrm{\mu s}$ and $10~\mathrm{\mu s}$, respectively.
+For ORCA and ARCA, a suitable value for the extra time is $2.5~\mathrm{\mu s}$ and $10~\mathrm{\mu s}$, respectively.
 The durations of the event and the snapshot are small compared to the duration of a time slice.
 As a result, the impact of edge effects due the distribution of data is limited to few times $10^{-4}$.\\[\baselineskip]

 The detection of an event proceeds in four main steps, namely:

 \begin{enumerate} \item sort hits in time; \item for each primary hit, collect following hits within a predefined time window; \item select hits that are causally related to the primary hit; \item find largest subset of selected hits that are all causally related. \end{enumerate}